yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_node_mngr.md

 This generates the private key for the Admin Node Manager, and private keys must always be generated where they are used.
 No SSL certificates are provided out-of-the-box
 (when the QuickStart demo is not installed).

-**Sign Admin Node Manager certificate with system-generated CA key**:
+### Sign Admin Node Manager certificate with system-generated CA key

 To register the first Admin Node Manager in the domain and sign its SSL certificate with a system-generated CA key, run the following command: